Damages in a Pearland Personal Injury Case

 • Depression

-Proving such damages sometimes requires the input of expert witnesses such as medical professionals and psychiatrists.
-Your attorney may be able to bring them on board when seeking compensation in a Pearland accident case.
+Proving such damages may sometimes require the testimony of expert witnesses, such as medical professionals and psychiatrists.
+Your attorney may enlist their expertise when seeking compensation in a Pearland accident case.

 Punitive Damages in Pearland

-Unlike in economic and non-economic damages where settlements are meant to make you whole again after an accident, punitive damages are awarded by the jury to punish the defendant for their wrongdoing.
-Unfortunately, this type of damage is not available in every case.
-To be sure whether you qualify for a punitive damages award, please discuss this during your free case evaluation with your local personal injury attorney.
+Unlike economic and non-economic damages, which aim to restore you after an accident, punitive damages are awarded by the jury to punish the defendant for their misconduct.
+However, it’s important to note that not every case qualifies for punitive damages.
+To determine if you are eligible for a punitive damages award, please address this during your free case evaluation with a local personal injury attorney.

 Learn More about Damages in Pearland Personal Injury Cases